dmytromalevskyi/Darkest-Dungeon/README.md

 # Darkest-Dungeon
-Oversimplified version of the game Darkest Dungeon that was written for my university course to learn about OOP and polymorphism.
+Simplified version of the game Darkest Dungeon that was written for my university course to learn about OOP and polymorphism.
 It is a turn base game where the player needs to explore the map and fight off enemies to get to the end of the dungeon.
 The game can be enjoyed on a terminal and in a GUI.

 Features
 -------------------------